pythonnaim/legion-mcp/README.md

 A server that helps people access and query data in databases using the Legion Query Runner with integration of the Model Context Protocol (MCP) Python SDK.

+# Start Generation Here
+This tool is provided by [Legion AI](https://thelegionai.com/).
+To use the full-fledged and fully powered AI data analytics tool, please visit the site.
+# End Generation Here

 ## Features

 - Database access via Legion Query Runner